Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: DATA REDUCTION

 \subsection{Reduction and Baseline Correction for the ISLE data}

-The obtained ISLE images are reduced by the standard procedure, including dark-image subtraction and flat-fielding correction.
+The obtained ISLE images are reduced with the standard procedure, including dark-image subtraction and flat-fielding correction.
 For the flat-fielding correction, 100 dome-flat images obtained on the observing night are used to create a flat-fielding image.
-Then, aperture photometry is done for the target and comparison star on the reduced images by using a customized tool \citep{2011PASJ...63..287F}, applying a constant aperture radius for all images.
-A light curve is created by dividing GJ3470's fluxes by comparison's ones.
-We eliminate apparent outliers due to such as passing clouds and cosmic-ray hitting from the light curve.
+Then, aperture photometry is performed for the target and comparison stars on the reduced images by using a customized tool \citep{2011PASJ...63..287F}, applying a constant aperture radius for both the target and comparison stars for all images.
+A light curve is created by dividing GJ3470's fluxes by those of the comparison.
+We eliminate apparent outliers due to such factors as passing clouds and cosmic-ray hitting from the light curve by checking the reduced images carefully.
 The time for each data point is assigned as the mid time of each exposure in the time system of Barycentric Julian Day (BJD) based on Barycentric Dynamical Time (TDB), which is converted from the time stamp recorded on the FITS header in the time system of Julian Day (JD) based on Coordinated Universal Time (UTC) by using the code of \citet{2010PASP..122..935E}.
+We remind the readers that the time standard of UTC should not be used for time-critical studies such as transit timing variations (TTVs), because it is discontinuous due to interruptions by occasional reap second.
+Alternatively, using TDB is recommended by \citet{2010PASP..122..935E}, as it is continuous and precise at $<$3.4 ms level (ultimately $\sim$1 $\mu$s level if higher order effects are corrected).